 #5 Incentivize Using Your Real Estate Platform And Keep Emails In Loop

 Making it profitable to use your platform is one of the easiest ways to attract customers without spending big bucks on outreach.
 You can come up with incentive offers for your leads and divide the process into different phases.
 Communicate the details over emails as it will help build a strong rapport and increase your odds of conversion.
 Even if those benefits aren’t instantly tangible, they are likely to prefer you over other real estate platforms with similar deals.

-A good example of doing so is offering cascading discounts where the recipient can avail a cash discount if they choose to make a purchase from you.
+A good example for Real Estate Email Marketing Tips is doing so is offering cascading discounts where the recipient can avail a cash discount if they choose to make a purchase from you.
 This way, you don’t need to invest any money upfront while being able to plan the finances of the respective transaction well in advance.

 Kevin George is Head of Marketing at Email Uplers, one of the fastest growing custom email design and coding companies, and specializes in crafting professional email templates, PSD to HTML email conversion and free HTML email templates.
 He loves gadgets, bikes, jazz and eats and breathes email marketing.
 He enjoys sharing his insights and thoughts on email marketing best practices on his blog.